 Pros | Cons |

-LumaFusion – Best for Professionals
+LumaFusion – Suited for Professionals

-Getting into the professional grade tool territory, LumaFusion gets a lot of things right.
+Getting into the professional-grade tool territory, LumaFusion gets a lot of things right.
 For starters, despite being relatively advanced, it's extremely intuitive.
 With features such as multi-track editing with up to six video and audio tracks, it allows users to make sophisticatedly edited videos that look amazing.
 LumaFusion does require some prior experience with video editing, but if you have edited videos before, you will find it easy to get used to.

 Like most video editing apps on this list, LumaFusion also has a library of royalty-free music, transitions and effects that you can add to videos with ease.
 There's key framing, colour correction, audio mixing and layer effects all at one place.
 The professional-level editing features like colour grading and high resolution exports means the app is paid on both Android and iOS.
 You also get no ads, which is great.